 What to Submit

 The following information will be required from each artist interested in being part of the muralist pool.
-Information will be provided digitally (see below under “How to Submit” for details).
+Information will be provided digitally (see below under “How to Apply” for details).

 Information about past projects: